chrissunny94/t265_json/README.md

 Of which , this is the topic of  our interest .
 This is what we are currently *fetching*  **from ROS** and *sending*  **out as JSON** .

 	/camera/odom/sample

+Thie following command will give the information about the topic

+	 rostopic info /camera/odom/sample

+It will tell you that the message is of

+* Type: nav_msgs/Odometry [http://docs.ros.org/melodic/api/nav_msgs/html/msg/Odometry.html](http://docs.ros.org/melodic/api/nav_msgs/html/msg/Odometry.html)